C# and .NET interview questions around JIT and NGEN.

 In order to install full compiled native code in cache we can execute the below command line from your visual studio command prompt.

-Below is a nice youtube video created by www.questpond.com which explains the same in more detail
+There is a youtube video created by www.questpond.com which explains JIT and NGEN concepts in more detail.